ortus-docs/wirebox-docs/orm_entity_injection/README.md

 WireBox 2.0.0 supports entity injection via

 * [ColdBox ORM Module](https://github.com/coldbox/cbox-cborm) - for use in ColdBox applications
-* Custom ORM Event Handler
+* Custom ORM Event Handler - for use in any CFML application

 ## Custom ORM Event Handler